andthattoo/ollama-workflows/README.md

 - **Workflows**: A Workflow is the instruction set for the program.

+- **OpenAI Testing**: Ollama-workflows fully supports OpenAI, for faster prototyping and seamless testing for your workflows.

 For detailed documentation, please refer to the [documentation](docs/readme.md).

 ---